The white devaraja and the black abdi in Penang

 - All person, enemies to the English Company, Yam Pertuan shall not supply them with provisions.

-These nine articles are settled and concluded, and peace is made between Yam Pertuan and the English Company, Queda and Pulau Pinang shall be as one country.
+These nine articles are settled and concluded, and peace is made between Yam Pertuan and the English Company, Quedah and Pulau Pinang shall be as one country.
 This done and completed by Tunku Sharīf Muhammad, and Tunku Alang Ibrahim, and Dato Penggawa Talibon, Wakils on the part Yam Pertuan, and given to the Governor of Pulau Pinang, Wakil for the English Company.
 In this agreement, whoever departs from any part herein written, God will punish and destroy: to him there shall be no health.
 The seals of Sharīf Muhammad and Tunku Alang Ibrahim, and Dato' Penggawa Talibon, are put to this writing, with each person's hand writing.

 Transcribed by Hakim Bandar Pulau Pinang.
 Signed, sealed, and executed, in Fort Cornwallis, on Prince of Wales Island, this 1st day of May, in the year of our Lord 1791.